vincentspinosa/BlackJack_AI/README.md

 Number of Players (1-7): Set how many player spots are at the table.

-Number of Decks (1-8): Crucial for accurate True Count calculation.
+Number of Decks (1-8): Crucial for accurate True Count calculation and shoe modeling.

 Initial Bankroll / Min & Max Bet: Set your session's financial parameters.

-Allow Surrender: Check this if the casino allows you to surrender your hand.
+Surrender Type: Choose None, Late, or Early surrender.

 Dealer on Soft 17: Select whether the dealer Stands (S17) or Hits (H17) on a soft 17.
 This is a critical rule that affects strategy.

+Double After Split (DAS): Toggle if doubling after a split is allowed.

+Resplit Aces / Hit Split Aces: Configure split rules for aces.

+Blackjack Payout: Set 3:2 or 6:5 to match your table.

+Cut Card Penetration: Shuffle point as a percentage of the shoe.

+AI Simulation Samples: Controls Monte Carlo sample size (higher = more accurate, slower).

 Click Start Game when you are ready.